kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 You can change the default settings for all CircuitBreakers at the same time by changing the `default` configuration.

-Parameters described in the `CircuitBreakerConfig` class:
+Example of a complete configuration described in the `CircuitBreakerConfig` class (example values or default values are indicated):

 ===! ":material-code-json: `Hocon`"